What is the artificial pancreas?

 - our brains and fingers to calculate the dose required and deliver it to complete the loop

-- an insulin pump with low glucose suspend when CGM detects hypoglycaemia
+- first came an insulin pump with low glucose suspend when CGM detects hypoglycaemia,

-- predictive low glucose suspend when CGM detects glucose is falling towards hypoglycaemia
+- next there was predictive low glucose suspend when CGM detects glucose is falling towards hypoglycaemia,

-- fully automated closed loop with insulin only – needs no programming by the user
+- in the future we look forward to having fully automated closed loop with insulin only – needs no programming by the user,

-- fully automated closed loop with insulin and glucagon
+- and eventually fully automated closed loop with insulin and glucagon.

 Where are we now?